yadol-cybersec/cybersecurity-lab/90-day-cybersecurity-road-map.md

 # Day 10: Data Mapping & Privacy Rights

-Day 10 of 90 with @MyFirstHack.
+Day 10 of 90  .
 Today was about data — the thing every breach is actually about, underneath all the technical detail.

 I mapped where my personal data lives across three categories: PII, credentials, and proprietary.
 I found an old gaming forum account still holding my information, which I hadn't thought about in years.

-I also requested a Google data export — a right I've had under GDPR for years and never used.
-Ten days into this course and I've already exercised a legal right most people don't know they have.
+I also requested a Google data export .

 Realizing how precisely location logs stitch together daily routines through my Google Maps history made background telemetry feel a lot more tangible than abstract database records.